Understanding persistent schistosomiasis: DRIVERS project

-About the project
+About the DRIVERS project

 Schistosomiasis is one of the most widespread neglected tropical diseases (NTDs), affecting over 150 million people worldwide, particularly children and communities with limited access to safe water and sanitation.

-The DRIVERS research project, funded by the Wellcome Trust, aims to uncover why the disease still persists in in some areas of Africa, despite decades of treatment.
+The DRIVERS research project, funded by the Wellcome Trust, aims to uncover why the disease still persists in some areas of Africa, despite decades of treatment.

-Why it matters
+Why the research project matters

 Understanding why schistosomiasis persists in some areas is critical to breaking the cycle of infection and accelerating progress toward elimination.
 Persistent transmission and rapid reinfection undermine decades of effort, leaving millions at risk of long-term health complications.